Escherichia coli O157:H7: Prevention

 E. coli O157:H7 infection is a nationally reportable disease in the US, Great Britain, and Germany.
 It is also reportable in most states of Australia including Queensland.

 Treatment

 While fluid replacement and blood pressure support may be necessary to prevent death from dehydration, most patients recover without treatment in 5–10 days.
-There is no evidence that antibiotics improve the course of disease, and treatment with antibiotics may precipitate hemolytic–uremic syndrome.
+There is no evidence that antibiotics improve the course of disease, and treatment with antibiotics may precipitate hemolytic–uremic syndrome (HUS).
 The antibiotics are thought to trigger prophage induction, and the prophages released by the dying bacteria infect other susceptible bacteria, converting them into toxin-producing forms.
 Antidiarrheal agents, such as loperamide (imodium), should also be avoided as they may prolong the duration of the infection.

 Certain novel treatment strategies, such as the use of anti-induction strategies to prevent toxin production and the use of anti-Shiga toxin antibodies, have also been proposed.

 History

+The common ancestor of Escherichia coli O157:H7 was found to have originated in the Netherlands around 1890 as estimated by molecular biologists.
+It is thought that international spread was through animal movements, like Holstein Friesian cattle.
+E.coli O157:H7 is thought to have moved from Europe to Australia around 1937, to the United States in 1941, to Canada in 1960, and from Australia to New Zealand in 1966.

+The first recorded observation of human E. coli O157:H7 infection was in 1975, in association with a sporadic case of hemorrhagic colitis, but it was not identified as pathogenic then.
+It was first recognized as a human pathogen following a 1982 hemorrhagic colitis outbreak in Oregon and Michigan, in which at least 47 people were sickened by eating beef hamburger patties from a fast food chain that were found to be contaminated with it.